We hope you enjoy these old Fleetwood photos. Have a look back through the history of this planned Victorian seaside town.

 These photos were all taken on a Fleetwood docks open day, about 1979.

-On the same open day, I’m about 10!
+On the same open day, that’s your editor in the pink dress – I’m about 10!
 Who knew I’d be back all these years later!

 Rossall Coastwatch Tower